sarantium/ashvin/docs/README.md

 - **Curated**: Modern product tools and templates selected with a bias for lean workflows
 - **Contextual**: Add custom data sources for more specific and specialised outcomes
 - **Automatic**: Agents and twins execute creative and directed tasks autonomously
-- **Fast**: Measurably faster cycle and task times, speeding up product development
+- **Fast**: Compressing cycle times to one hour or one day product management sprints
+- **Solo**: Get more done with only a single human-in-the-loop

 [Try the App](https://ashvin.streamlit.app/){ .md-button .md-button--primary .md-button--stretch}